Assess a patient's need for pain control

 What is an MME?

-The potency of opioids is typically compared to a 10-mg parenteral dose of morphine.
+The potency of opioids is typically compared to a 10 mg parenteral dose of morphine.
 Morphine milligram equivalents (MME) are estimated equianalgesic doses of other opioid analgesics compared to morphine.
 Various equianalgesic conversion tables and calculators exist.
-Comparative values should be considered approximations only, as they can be affected by interpatient variability, type of pain (i.e., acute vs. chronic), chronicity of treatment, tolerance, and incomplete cross-tolerance between various opioids.
-MME calculators are available online, here.
+Comparative values should be considered as approximations only, as they can be affected by interpatient variability, type of pain (ie, acute versus chronic), chronicity of treatment, tolerance, and incomplete cross-tolerance between various opioids.
+MME calculators are available online here.

-Regular follow-up visits are appropriate for patients on chronic opioid therapy.
-These visits are used to assess for adverse events and changes in risk of OUD, as well as progress towards treatment goals.
-The structure of care and intensity of monitoring should be determined based on perceived risk.
+Regular follow-up visits are appropriate for patients on long-term opioid therapy.
+Use follow-up visits to assess for adverse events, changes in risk of OUD, and progress towards treatment goals.
+Determine the structure of care and intensity of monitoring based on each patient's perceived risk.

 Quiz Ref IDRisk mitigation strategies can include: